 LO2 - Explain and prepare a classified balance sheet.
 The accounting cycle and double-entry accounting have been the focus of the preceding chapters.
 This chapter focuses on the presentation of financial statements, including how financial information is classified (the way accounts are grouped) and what is disclosed.

 A common order for the presentation of financial statements is:

-- 1. Income statement
+- 1. Balance sheet

-- 2. Statement of changes in equity
+- 2. Income statement

-- 3. Balance sheet
+- 3. Statement of stockholders' equity

 - 4. Statement of cash flows

 - 5. Notes to the financial statements